 5. Fun Facts about Basingstoke

-If the thriving business community, fantastic transport links and numerous activities wasn’t enough to draw you to the town of Basingstoke, here are some fun facts you may not know…
+If the thriving business community, fantastic transport links, and numerous activities weren’t enough to draw you to the town of Basingstoke, here are some fun facts you may not know…

 - Thomas Burberry founded the Brand Burberry in Basingstoke 161 years ago, in 1856.
 He also had his original raincoat factory and shop in Winchester Road.
 Unfortunately, the shop was burnt down in ‘The Great Fire of Basingstoke’ in 1905*.